SebastianGomezVidal/programsCatalog/Swiss_Trains_Android_React_Native/Demo.md

 6. run react-native run-android

-7. For further information about how to run an app from terminal or how to configure the program for other OS visit [https://www.raywenderlich.com/247-react-native-tutorial-building-android-apps-with-javascript] (React Native Tutorial: Building Android Apps with JavaScript)
+7. For further information about how to run this app from terminal or how to configure the program for other OS visit [https://www.raywenderlich.com/247-react-native-tutorial-building-android-apps-with-javascript] (React Native Tutorial: Building Android Apps with JavaScript)

 8. Enjoy